W. Don MacGillivray

 William Donald MacGillivray (August 13, 1919 – September 13, 1994) served in the California State Assembly for the 36th district from 1969 to 1974.
 During World War II he also served in the United States Navy.

-During the Reagan Administration, He served as an Member of the National Capital Planning Commission.
+During the Reagan Administration, he served as a Member of the National Capital Planning Commission.

 He also served as a Member on the National Highway Safety Advisory Committee also under Ronald Reagan.

 He was a member of the Democratic party until 1962, then he became a Republican.